 The Toxics Release Inventory (TRI) is a publicly available database that contains detailed information on toxic chemical releases (emissions, effluents & hazardous waste & other waste management activities) reported periodically by government and private industries.
 The goal of a TRI is to empower citizens through information and hold companies and local governments accountable in terms of how toxic chemicals are managed.

-However, a recent Right to Information response by the Central Pollution Control Board in this matter reveals that there has been no progress on the court order.
-Taking this opportunity CDF is exploring means to draw attention to this issue and is seeking to partner with like-minded organisations to catalyse the development of this important inventory.
-The approach will be in 3 phases:
+The Centre for Development Finance is exploring means to draw attention to this issue and is seeking to partner with like-minded organisations to catalyse the development of this important inventory.
+The Approach will be in 3 phases:

 Phase 0: A short piece of action research to review the status of implementation of Supreme Court orders on the preparation of National Toxics Inventory for India